 - Coastal/tourist spots: seasonal demand increases prices.

-Use this data to prioritize neighborhood versus price when evaluating housing costs and prices for Trinidad.
+Use this data to weigh neighborhood access against price when evaluating your housing options.

 Transportation, Healthcare, and Other Essentials